iltommi/qdb-documentation/source/reference/qdbd.rst

 You can also disable data storage altogether, making quasardb a pure in-memory repository.
 In transient mode, entries will be lost on eviction or node shutdown and entries cannot be interated upon.
 See :option:`--transient` and `transient-mode`.

 It is possible to limit the amount of space a node will occupy with the "max_size" option.
 The writes to the node will fail when the disk usage reaches that limit, warnings being emitted before that point.
-The write ahead log is not accounted in the space usage meaning that the actual disk usage may be greater than the limit.
+The write-ahead log is not accounted in the space usage meaning that the actual disk usage may be greater than the limit.
 Compression may also reduce the actual disk usage.

 For more information, see :doc:`../concepts/data_storage` and :doc:`../concepts/data_transfer`.